openshift/special-resource-operator/README.md

 #### State Driver Validation
-To check if the driver and the hook is correctly deployed, the operator will schedule a simple GPU workload and check if the Pod statu is `Success`, which means the application returned succesfully without an error.
-The GPU workload will not work, it the driver or the userspace part are not working correctly.
-This Pod will not allocate a extended resource, only checking if the GPU is working.
+To check if the driver and the hook are correctly deployed, the operator will schedule a simple GPU workload and check if the Pod status is `Success`, which means the application returned succesfully without an error.
+The GPU workload will exit with an error, it the driver or the userspace part are not working correctly.
+This Pod will not allocate an extended resource, only checking if the GPU is working.

 #### State Device Plugin
 As the name already suggests, this state will deploy a special resource DevicePlugin with all its dependencies, see [state-device-plugin](https://github.com/zvonkok/special-resource-operator/tree/master/assets/state-device-plugin) for a complete list.